jsabol/all-goblins-have-names/README.md

 Note: This will only work for tokens with "Link Actor Data" unchecked.

+## API

+This module provides a few methods under the `game.allGoblinsHaveNames` namespace for use in macros or other modules.

+- `game.allGoblinsHaveNames.rerollSelectedTokens()` - Re-rolls the names of all selected tokens.
+- `game.allGoblinsHaveNames.rollFromTableString(tableStr)` - Takes a string like `@RollTable[...` or `@Compendium[...` and returns a random result from that table.

 ## Installation

 You can install this module through the Foundry module UI